Osoroobare/alx-pre_course/README.md

-This is my updated readme.
-ALX
+This is the third time am updating this file